-7 Weather factor f_w
+7 Weather factor fw

-When a calculated f_w factor is used, the attained EEDI using calculated f_w shall be presented as "attained EEDI{weather}" in order to clearly distinguish it from the attained EEDI under regulations 20 in MARPOL Annex VI.
+When a calculated $f_w$ factor is used, the attained EEDI using calculated $f_w$ shall be presented as "attained EEDIweather" in order to clearly distinguish it from the attained EEDI under regulations 20 in MARPOL Annex VI.

-Guidelines for the calculation of the coefficient f_w for the decrease of ship speed in respective sea conditions are provided in MEPC.1/Circ.796.
+Guidelines for the calculation of the coefficient fw for the decrease of ship speed in respective sea conditions are provided in MEPC.1/Circ.796, as amended.

-8 Correction factor for ship specific design elements f_i
+8 Correction factor for ship specific design elements fi

-Except in the cases listed below, the value of the f_i factor is 1.0.
+Except in the cases listed below, the value of the fi factor is 1.0.

-For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the f_i correction factor is indicated in 2.8.1 of the IMO Calculation Guidelines4.
+For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the fi power correction factor is indicated in the IMO Calculation Guidelines.

-For shuttle tankers with propulsion redundancy defined as oil tankers between 80,000 and 160,000 deadweight equipped with dual-engines and twin-propellers and assigned the class notations covering dynamic positioning and propulsion redundancy, the f_i factor is 0.77.
+For shuttle tankers with propulsion redundancy defined as oil tankers between 80,000 and 160,000 deadweight equipped with dual-engines and twin-propellers and assigned the class notations covering dynamic positioning and propulsion redundancy, the fi factor is 0.77.